ploomber/sql/docs/visualizing-your-sql-queries/plotting-with-seaborn.md

 ## Barplots

-The most basic [`seaborn.barplot()`](https://seaborn.pydata.org/generated/seaborn.barplot.html) function takes in a categorical and a numeric variable as <b>encodings</b>.
-A second layer of grouping, preferably with another categorical variable, can be added with the `hue` argument.
+The most basic [`seaborn.barplot()`](https://seaborn.pydata.org/generated/seaborn.barplot.html) function takes a categorical and a numeric variable as <b>encodings</b>.
+A second layer of grouping, preferably with another categorical variable, can be added to the `hue` argument.

 ### Example